aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/tga/_index.md

 ﻿---
-title: Convert images to TGA image format from other supported formats using .NET platform
+title: Convert images to TGA(Targa Graphic) image format from other supported formats using .NET platform
 weight: 3920
 url: /net/conversion/to/tga
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging for .NET library it is easy to convert to TGA from other supported image formats
+description: Using Aspose.Imaging for .NET library it is easy to convert to TGA(Targa Graphic) from other supported image formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert Image Files to TGA image format using .NET platform" h2="Convert to TGA format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Image Files to TGA(Targa Graphic) image format using .NET platform" h2="Convert to Targa Graphic format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported conversions to TGA format using Aspose.Imaging for .NET library" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported conversions to TGA(Targa Graphic) format using Aspose.Imaging for .NET library" %}}
 Using Aspose.Imaging library you can programmatically convert various image formats to TGA image.
+Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}